 the New York Fed announced that household debt increased by a robust $212 billion in the third quarter of 2015.
 Both mortgage and auto loan originations increased, as auto originations reached a ten-year high and new mortgage lending appears to have finally recovered from the very low levels seen in the past year.There will be some more deleveraging ahead for certain households (mostly from foreclosures and distressed sales), but in the aggregate, household deleveraging ended more than 2 years ago.

 This graph is from the Fed's Q2 Household Debt Service and Financial Obligations Ratios.
 These ratios show the percent of disposable personal income (DPI) dedicated to debt service (DSR) and financial obligations (FOR) for households.

-The overall Debt Service Ratio decreased in Q2, and is near the record low set in Q4 2012.
+The overall Debt Service Ratio has been moving sideways and is near the record low.
 Note: The financial obligation ratio (FOR) is also near a record low (not shown)

 Also the DSR for mortgages (blue) are near the low for the last 30 years.
 This ratio increased rapidly during the housing bubble, and continued to increase until 2007.
 With falling interest rates, and less mortgage debt (mostly due to foreclosures), the mortgage ratio has declined significantly.

 This data suggests household cash flow is in much better shape than several years ago.

 And for commercial real estate, here is the AIA Architecture Billings Index.
 This is usually a leading indicator for commercial real estate, and the readings over the last year suggest more increases in CRE investment in 2016 (except oil and power with the recent decline in oil prices).